 The following files need to be submitted with every article:

-2. Manuscript Text: For preparation and style of MS (See Manuscript Template): Articles must be a minimum of 3,000 words to a maximum of 4,000 words excluding abstract and references.
+Original Research Articles Manuscript MS Text: For preparation and style of MS

+(See Manuscript Template): Articles must be a minimum of 3,000 words to a maximum of 4,000 words excluding abstract and references.
 Please note that only the main text is included in the word count; the abstract, references, figure captions, and tables are not counted toward the word count.
-The full manuscript should contain first page with full author names, affiliation, ORCID No and the corresponding author email / ORCID details, followed by full text of the MS file in word format, not exceeding 4000 words or 20 pages.
-All data/tables/figures/Images (images must be submitted with the MS in high print-reproducible resolution.
+The full manuscript should contain first page with full author names, affiliation, ORCID No and the corresponding author email / ORCID details, followed by full text of the MS file in word format.
+All data/tables/figures/Images (images must be submitted with the MS in high print-reproducible resolution).

 2. Article Types: Submission of the following article types is considered for publication in Biosc.
 Biotech.Res.
 Comm.

 - Case reports with discussion (2000 words)